Enable Detailed Billing Reports

 - Click Save preferences.

 It can take a few days for AWS to build these reports.
-Once they are available within AWS, CloudCheckr will use the data to build your cost reports.
+Once they are available in AWS, CloudCheckr will use the data to build your cost reports.

 Changing the S3 Bucket